DataDog/kafka-kit/cmd/topicmappr/README.md

 **Safer Operations**

-Topicmappr minimizes unsafe replica placement, clearly informs users of what changes will be made or why a change isn't possible, and prevents storage placement decisions that would result in worst utilization.
+Topicmappr minimizes unsafe replica placement, clearly informs users of what changes will be made or why a change isn't possible, and prevents storage placement decisions that would result in worse utilization.

 **Leadership Optimization**